Parenting Vlogger Ruby Franke's arrest back in August 2023 stunned the nation.

 "I was led to believe that this world was an evil place, filled with cops who control, hospitals that injure, government agencies that brainwash, church leaders who lie and lust, husbands who refuse to protect and children who need abuse."

-Devil in the Family: The Fall of Ruby Frank will be available to watch on Thursday 27th February on Disney Plus in the US.
+Devil in the Family: The Fall of Ruby Frank is available to watch on Disney Plus now.

 Check out more of our Documentaries coverage or visit our TV Guide and Streaming Guide to find out what's on.
 For more from the biggest stars in TV, listen to The Radio Times Podcast.